 Personal Credit Line(s)

-For situations where the homeowner either does not have enough equity in their existing home to qualify for a home equity loan or is only in need of a smaller amount for their ADU financing, a Personal Credit Line can fill the gap between your current funds and the cost of your ADU project.
+For situations where the homeowner either does not have enough equity in their existing home to qualify for a home equity loan or is only in need of a smaller amount for their ADU financing, a personal loan or Personal Credit Line can fill the gap between your current funds and the cost of your ADU project.

 While this form of credit line typically comes with higher interest rates than a home equity loan or refinancing the existing home, they can be good last mile or last option solutions for financing your ADU.

 Local Partnership Loan Programs & Grants

 With the introduction of an easier ADU planning and permitting process throughout much of California, local municipal and government financing partnerships have started to become available, with more on the way.
 At the state level, California Governor Gavin Newsom has been a strong proponent of ADU legislation and financing–in recent years, he has signed legislation and committed millions of dollars to expand the state's ADU program.
 What's more, CalHFA's ADU Grant Program was renewed in June 2023, and provides $40,000 to help homeowners cover the planning and permitting costs of their ADU project.

-Regardless of the financing path you choose for your ADU, determining the best option takes time and often discussion with spouses, partners, and other family members or decision-makers.
+Regardless of the financing path borrowers choose for their granny flats, determining the best option takes time and often discussion with spouses, partners, and other family members or decision-makers.
 This will also depend on factors such as income, credit score, existing debts, and location.
 A short-term loan in Los Angeles may look very different from a short-term loan in Fresno or the Bay and may have different loan limits.
 While certain financing options may make more sense for your specific situation, there is no one-size-fits-all approach to ADU financing in the same way that no prefab ADU fits all properties and families.